Table of Contents

 Beware that this operation will destroy all data on the target device!

-Replace adelie.iso with the file name of the image you want to write to the USB media, and /dev/sdX with the name of the target USB device.
-Running the sync command after the dd command ensures that all data has been written to the USB media.
+with the name of the target USB device.
+Running the sync command after the dd command ensures that all data has been written to the USB media./dev/sdX